Spectral and Intermittency Properties of Relativistic Turbulence: Introduction

 The fundamental properties of kinematically relativistic hydrodynamic turbulence have not, until now, been investigated.
-For example, it has not been known whether relativistic velocity excitations survive to small scales or are suppressed near the outer scales of a turbulent flow.
+Turbulence in fully relativistic MHD has been studied for decaying \citep{Zhang:2009p3418,Inoue:2011p5099,Beckwith:2011p4448} and driven \citep{Zrake:2011p5077,Zrake:2012p5098} flows.
+Also, simulations ignoring the ﬂuid rest mass have been done in the magnetized \citep{Cho:2005p4453} and unmagnetized \citep{Radice:2012p5041} cases.
+Fundamental questions relating to the non-linear behavior of the SRHD system remain to be answered.
+For example, it has not previously been known whether relativistic velocity excitations survive to small scales or are suppressed near the outer scales of a turbulent flow.
 If relativistic motions persist deeply into the cascade, then universal behavior may be expected.
 However, relativistic statistical measures are required to characterize its scaling and intermittency properties.
 For example, the power spectrum of three-velocity cannot obey a power law above the scale $\ell_\gamma$ where the velocity differences asymptotically approach light speed.
 Traditional two-point structure functions also break down at scales $\ell > \ell_\gamma$.
-Statistical diagnostics built on the fluid four-velocity, $u = (\gamma c, \gamma \vec{v})$, are thus needed.
+Statistical diagnostics built on the fluid four-velocity, $u = (\gamma c, \gamma \vsp{v})$, are thus needed.

 In this Letter, we present high-resolution simulations of isotropic relativistic turbulence and introduce Lorentz covariant scaling diagnostics to analyze its basic properties.
 Questions to be addressed include (1) Does relativistic turbulence display universal behavior?
 (2) Can its intermittency be described in terms of known phenomenological models?
 (3) How deeply into the cascade do velocity fluctuations remain relativistic?